ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * OpenBSD - Tested with OpenBSD 4.3 / x86-64 / gcc-3.3.5.

 * Windows (2000 SP4 or newer) - Tested with Windows 2000 SP4, Windows XP SP3,
-Windows Vista SP2, Windows 7.
-The Windows port uses pd0, pd1, etc... for
+Windows Vista SP2 (32-bit and 64-bit), Windows 7 SP1 (32-bit and 64-bit).
+The
-physical drives 0, 1, etc... .
+Windows port uses pd0, pd1, etc... for physical drives 0, 1, etc... .

 * Solaris - Tested with Solaris 10 / x86 / gcc-3.4.3 / blastwave,
 Solaris 10 / x86 / sunstudio12 / sunfreeware.
 OpenSolaris should work but has